Hendiatris

 A tripartite motto is the conventional English term for a motto, a slogan, or an advertising phrase in the form of a hendiatris.
-Some well-known examples are the motto of the United States "Life, Liberty, and the Pursuit of Happiness", Julius Caesar's Veni, vidi, vici (an example of a tricolon) and the motto of the French Republic: Liberté, Égalité, Fraternité; the phrase Peace, Order and Good Government is used as a guiding principle in the parliaments of the Commonwealth of Nations.
+Some well-known examples are the formula "Life, Liberty, and the pursuit of Happiness" from the United States Declaration of Independence, Jesus Christ's "the way, the truth, and the life" and Julius Caesar's Veni, vidi, vici (examples of a tricolon); and the motto of the French Republic: Liberté, Égalité, Fraternité; the phrase peace, order and good government is used as a guiding principle in the parliaments of the Commonwealth of Nations.

 In the ancient and classical world

 In rhetorical teaching, such triple iterations marked the classic rhythm of Ciceronian style, typified by the triple rhetorical questions of his first Oration Against Catiline:

 In ancient Greece and Rome, such abstractions as liberty and justice were theologized (cf. triple deity).
 Hence the earliest tripartite mottoes are lists of the names of goddesses: Eunomia, Dike, and Eirene.
 These late Greek goddesses, respectively Good Order, Justice, and Peace were collectively referred to by the Romans as the Horae.
 The Romans had Concordia, Salus, and Pax, collectively called the Fortunae.
 The names of these mean Harmony, Health, and Peace.